afshinator/OdinRailsStudyGroup/week5-transcript.md

 ### Knick - Knacks

-**List of routes** - Did you know you can go to ```server/rails/info/routes``` in dev environment?
+**List of routes** - Did you know you can use ```server/rails/info/routes``` in dev environment?

-- Just like going to a bad route gives you a listing, except no error message.
+- It's just like when you go to a bad route & it gives you a listing, except no error message.